- Annual after-tax contributions cap to remain, but cut by nearly half

 The second component of the ‘total superannuation balance’ is the retirement phase value, or pension phase value (that is, the balance of an individual’s transfer balance account), which is generally going to be the commencement value of a superannuation pension.
 The transfer balance account is the net amount of capital an individual has transferred to pension phase, and may be adjusted to reflect the current value of account-based superannuation interests in pension phase.

 Not clear enough?
 Blame Treasurer Scott Morrison for introducing this ridiculously complicated total superannuation balance threshold for taking advantage of the non-concessional contributions rules (and also for taking advantage of the catch-up concessional contributions provisions).

 Note: The transfer balance account is already required to be calculated by super funds to comply with the $1.6 million transfer balance cap rules (for background on this policy see SuperGuide article Burden on retirees: Monitoring the $1.6 million transfer balance cap).

 The third limb of the total superannuation balance definition is any rollover super benefits that a person has arranged to be transferred, and at year-end, does not yet appear in the accumulation phase value or in the balance of the transfer balance account.
 This is a catch-all limb to ensure that any rollovers at the end of the financial year are included in the calculation.

 How does the bring-forward rule relate to my ‘total superannuation balance’?

-From 1 July 2017, your total superannuation balance will determine whether you can make non-concessional contributions, whether you can take advantage of the bring-forward rules, and how large your bring-forward cap will be.
+From 1 July 2017, your total superannuation balance will determine whether you can make non-concessional contributions, and whether you can take advantage of the bring-forward rules, and also how large your bring-forward cap will be.

 If your total superannuation balance is $1.6 million or more (applicable for the 2017/2018 year), you cannot make non-concessional contributions (NCCs) for the 2017/2018 year, and in turn, you cannot take advantage of the bring-forward rule.